web3swift-team/web3swift/Documentation/web3swift 2.0 Migration Guide.md

 ---

-## Follow naming convention

-Now you have to do "import Web3swift" (capitalization!) instead of "import web3swift" to follow naming convention.

 ## New pods

 Now EthereumAddress and Ethereum ABI are separate projects.
 Use "//import EthereumAddress" and "import Ethereum ABI" everywhere you use them.